tijlleenders/ZinZen-user-talk/_posts/2023-04-05-ZinZen-vs-GTD.md

 ## What's the catch?
 ZinZen® isn't finished.
-I'm pouring all of my time and savings into this project - but I need a little help!
+I'm pouring all of my time and savings into this project, and we have some open source developers working for free, but we need a little extra [financial help](https://donate.stripe.com/6oE4jK1iPcPT1m89AA) to go faster!

 ZinZen® is:
 - open source